cmbarton/grass-mac/index.md

 ## GRASS Apps for the Mac

-Like other GRASS developers, I am a scientist and user of geospatial software, and volunteer my time to the GRASS project.
+[](assets/images/macgrass_logo.png){: .align-left} Like other GRASS developers, I am a scientist and user of geospatial software, and volunteer my time to the GRASS project.
 If you use and like this software, I hope you will consider contributing to the project.
 There are many roles, even if you don't think of yourself as someone who can program.
 A Google Scholar list of papers reporting research projects using GRASS GIS can be found [here](https://scholar.google.com/citations?hl=en&user=gJ0ZB0cAAAAJ&view_op=list_works&sortby=pubdate).

 As part of my own research and helping with GRASS development, I compile GRASS source code so that it runs on the Macintosh.
 I do this when time permits, so my releases can be irregular.
 But I do try to keep up with major developments and changes in the software.
 I have made several versions of GRASS Mac apps available on the downloads page.